 Most Mercedes-Benz models place in the average range.
 These models are insurance neutral, neither boosting nor cutting premium rates.
-Models with fewer accident benefit claims include the GL 320, GL 350, GLK 250, GLK 350, ML 320, and ML 350.
+Models with fewer accident benefit claims include GL 320, GL 350, GLK 250, GLK 350, ML 320, and ML 350.
 Expect basic insurance costs for these models priced below average.

 When insurance companies take vehicle style and body type into account, certain Mercedes-Benz models may also gain a break.
 Four-door sedans generally appeal to conservative drivers, so it’s typical for these designs to insure affordably.
 Look to Mercedes-Benz C-Class, CLA, CLS, E-Class, and S-Class for this design.

 The same is true for minivans, SUVs, crossovers, and wagons.
 These include the Mercedes-Benz B-Class, GLA, GLC, GLE, GLS, G-Class, and E-Class wagon.
 These prove more affordable in the insurance department than Mercedes Benz’s collection of coupes, convertibles, and roadsters.
 These designs generally cost more, no matter who the maker is.

 Mercedes-Benz Model Factors that Increase Auto Insurance Costs

 The model factors most likely to drive up Mercedes-Benz auto insurance prices are costs to repair after a collision or comprehensive insurance events.
 Typically, these are higher for top-end luxury models due to the premium nature of the materials used and the cost of replacement parts.
 Mercedes-Benz models show this tendency, with a few model years that, surprisingly, perform better than average.